SteelSeries Arctis 5 Gaming Headset Review

 As for the meat and potatoes of the SteelSeries Arctis 5, the sound, the base performance of the drivers are impressive in all use cases.
 Speaking specifically when using the Arctis 5 with the 3.5mm cable, the Arctis 5 delivers a solid performance no matter what your sound source is.

 Where the SteelSeries Arctis 5 separates itself in performance and customizability is in its USB soundcard connection.
 The already well-performing drivers of the Arctis are enhanced by the natural sound amplification of being powered via USB.
 So on the PC, the sound presentation is more pronounced and more vivid than what you would traditionally get through a 3.5mm cable.
-Add in the EQ tweaks open to you through the SteelSeries Engine 3 and off-the-bat you’re in for an enjoyable listening experience and you can fully control.
+Add in the EQ tweaks open to you through the SteelSeries Engine 3 and off-the-bat you’re in for an enjoyable listening experience that you can fully control.

 While you’re free to customize the EQ settings yourself, the available presets each have their own merits.
 I found myself toggling between presets for games, performance, music and movies for each and every listening scenario.
 Sometimes the music preset worked better with certain games while the games preset worked better with certain music.
 Luckily, once I established which preset worked best with each game, I just had to save a profile that automatically loaded that preset whenever that specific game launched.